roobottom/cv-2020/_source/index.md

 * I grew Firefly's design team from 1 (me) to 5
 * I defined Firefly's research and design process
 * I created Firefly's design system
-* I helped create the office design space
+* I
-* I designed and ran cross-team workshops
+* I designed and ran cross-team and stakeholder workshops
+* I helped lead the whole company as part of Firefly's SLT

 You can read a [case study about leading design at Firefly](https://roodesign.co.uk/case-studies/firefly/).